onap/integration/docs/integration-repositories.rst

 -----------

 The integration repository is the historical repository.
-As a consequence it includes several elements in the same reppository:
+As a consequence it includes several elements in the same repository:

 - Deployment scripts (deployment directory)
 - Tests: the first non robot tests (security, vCPE,..)